Skip to Main Content

 The Houston Public Library supports intellectual freedom and endorses the concepts embodied in the Freedom to Read statement, the Freedom to View statement, and the Library Bill of Rights issued by the American Library Association (Appendix A).

-Gifts
+3. Gifts

 Materials: Houston Public Library accepts gifts of books and other materials with the understanding that items added to the collection must meet the same criteria as purchased materials.
 The Library retains the authority to accept or reject gifts, and to make all decisions as to their use, housing, and final disposition.
-All gift titles added to the collection must be approved by the Collection Development 2019 rev. 2022 5 Department.
+All gift titles added to the collection must be approved by the Collection Development Department.
 Library staff does not appraise gift materials for tax purposes.

 Cash: The Houston Public Library Foundation accepts cash gifts for the purchase of books and other materials.
 Donors may suggest subjects or titles, but gift purchases must meet the same criteria as other materials added to Library collections.
 The donor may suggest the recipient agency, but the Library retains the authority to make all decisions as to the selections and placement of materials purchased with gift funds.
 All materials selected for purchase with gift funds must be approved by the Collection Development Department.
 The Library retains the authority to accept or to reject cash gifts depending on any restrictions or special conditions imposed by the donor.

-Local Authors: Gifts of print materials by local authors(authors from the nine county Houston Metropolitan Area to include Harris County, Fort Bend County, Montgomery County, Brazoria County, Galveston County, Liberty County, Waller County, Chambers County and Austin County) will be considered for addition to the local author shelf housed at the Central Library.
+Local Authors: Gifts of print materials by local authors (authors from the nine-county Houston Metropolitan Area to include Harris County, Fort Bend County, Montgomery County, Brazoria County, Galveston County, Liberty County, Waller County, Chambers County, and Austin County) will be considered for addition to the local author collection housed at the Central Library

-4.4 Collection Management
+C. Collection Management

 Collection and/or Community Analysis